Californ1a/Distance-Ratings/README.md

 # Distance Glicko2 Ratings

 Read more on glicko2 [here](http://glicko.net/glicko.html).
-Glicko matches based on WR Log, filtering out non-Sprint maps, entries where a person beat their own time (not against someone else), and matches including people who have a small number of total occurrances (configurable, default minimum 10 WR Log entries).
+Glicko matches based on WR Log, filtering out non-Sprint maps, entries where a person beat their own time (not against someone else), and entries including people who have a small number of total occurrances (configurable, default minimum 10 WR Log entries).

 ## Usage